Alakol Lake

 Activities

 There is no shortage of activities in the Alakol Lake area and this is one of its prime attractions.
 The area is blessed with the multi-colored salt water of Alakol Lake and its black pebbled beaches.
-The water is said to be 16% salt and have medicinal qualities.
+The water is said to be 16% salinity and have medicinal qualities.
 Cosmonauts have used Alakol Lake as their traditional place of post-mission recuperation and relaxation.

 The Zapovednik Experience